SN 2021foa: the bridge between SN IIn and Ibn: Discussion

 \cite{Thomas2022_2014C} investigated the case of SN~2014C, a SN~Ib, which showed narrow emission lines of Hydrogen about 127 d post-explosion.
 They proposed a torus-like geometry which is also consistent with \cite{Suzuki2019}.
 Our proposed disk-like scenario also supports a case similar to SN~2014C as well.
 While some asymmetries may be produced by single stars, they proposed a binary evolution \citep{Sun2020} that led to a common envelope phase that was responsible for the formation of the Hydrogen-rich CSM.
 The likely distribution of matter in a system that has undergone binary evolution with the ejection of a common envelope is that the Hydrogen-rich envelope material substantially will be confined to the equatorial plane with a He-rich star as the progenitor.
 SN~2021foa could also be in such a scenario where the progenitor would be a star that stripped both H and He in the CSM and blew a fast wind that interacted with the main-sequence secondary that facilitated the past expulsion of the progenitor’s outer H, and He layers in a common envelope interaction.
 The secondary blows a slower Hydrogen-rich wind that would be entrained by the fast Hydrogen + Helium wind of the primary, thus forming a torous/disk-like structure in the equatorial plane.

 An interesting point and open question to the behaviour of the SN is if the intermediate/narrow lines are from the CSM, what is going on behind the SNe~IIn to SNe~Ibn transition is indeed hard to explain.
-If this would simply reflect the CSM composition, it requires that the fraction of He in the mass-loss wind/ejecta is decreasing toward the SN, the opposite from the standard picture.
-At the same time, it might be difficult to explain this transition in terms of ionization, as the SN luminosity decreases.
-So, even though the claims of a single star exploding while transitioning from a LBV to WR phase is explained in past studies, the He envelope in the CSM could be due to a star in binary composition giving rise to narrow emission lines.
+If this would simply reflect the CSM composition, it requires that the fraction of He in the mass-loss wind/ejecta is decreasing toward the SN, which is in accordance with the standard picture.
+Basically, it could be just ionisation effect and composition effect.
+Further modelling is required to say more about this.
+Even though the claims of a single star exploding while transitioning from a LBV to WR phase is explained in past studies, the He envelope in the CSM could also be due to a star in binary composition giving rise to narrow emission lines.
 A detailed theoretical interpretation is essential to describe the plausible scenario giving rise to these kind of SNe.